D.C. United trades Paul Arriola, pivots to roster renovations

 Although the initial deal prevents Fountas from joining United until the summer, the clubs are in talks about allowing him to move in the coming weeks.
 If that happens, United would have to pay a transfer fee.

 Besides Fountas, D.C. is aiming to acquire at least two impact attackers, one of whom would be a designated player, Kasper said.
+A person close to the search said United has targeted Ecuadoran forward Michael Estrada, 25, from Mexican club Toluca.

 Losada, entering his second season, has been “involved in all of our offseason planning,” along with General Manager Lucy Rushton, Kasper said.

-United is also sorting out its central midfield — it has yet to re-sign Júnior Moreno and Felipe Martins — and eyeing a goalkeeper to challenge starter Bill Hamid.
+United also is sorting out its central midfield — it has yet to re-sign Júnior Moreno and Felipe Martins — and is eyeing a goalkeeper to challenge starter Bill Hamid.

 With United more than a week into training camp, Kasper said the goal is “to get our additions in here sometime in preseason so they can acclimate, but obviously it’s a long season.”

-Meantime, United is preparing to sell 18-year-old Kevin Paredes to German club Wolfsburg for a club-record $7 million, leaving a void at left wing back.
+Also, United is preparing to sell 18-year-old Kevin Paredes to German club Wolfsburg for a club-record $7 million.
+To fill Paredes’s role at left wing back, United is finalizing a trade with the Seattle Sounders for 27-year-old Australian Brad Smith, two people close to the situation said.
+United will relinquish general allocation money.
 It’s also entertaining offers for 19-goal scorer Ola Kamara, 32, whose contract expires after this season.

 United’s other key attackers are designated player Edison Flores, Nigel Robertha and Adrien Perez, who combined for six goals and eight assists in 51 appearances last year.